-How to Prevent Excessive Farting?
+How to Prevent Excessive Farting in Guinea Pigs?

-How can you prevent excessive farting in guinea pigs?
-Well, the good way to do it is to avoid foods that make your guinea pig bloated.
-We mentioned some of the foods below, but not every guinea pig is the same, hence not every food is going to function the same in every guinea pig.
+The good way to do it is to avoid foods that make your guinea pig bloated.
+We mentioned some of the foods below but not every guinea pig is the same.
+Hence, not every food is going to function the same in every guinea pig.

-Soluble fibers are the best type of fibers for making a digestive process easier.
+Soluble fibers are the best type of fibers for making the digestive process easier.
 Broccoli, carrots, and apricots have a lot of soluble fibers in them.
 You can include some of these foods occasionally since broccoli has a tendency to produce bloat.

 Preventing excessive farting is really all about food and water.
 Intestines are here to process the food and if they aren’t functioning well, it’s definitely bad food that the pig has eaten.
 Water can also produce various stomach conditions in which your guinea pig can fart a lot or even have diarrhea.

-What if Your Guinea Pig Doesn’t Fart at All?
+What If Your Guinea Pig Doesn’t Fart at All?

 Farting is healthy and promotes eliminating excessive gas from the intestines.
-However, your guinea pig can also refuse to fart and this can be a serious condition.
-As we mentioned earlier, a guinea pig can suffer from intestine twisting which prevents the gas from leaving the belly.
+However, your guinea pig can also not fart at all and this can be a serious condition.
+As we mentioned earlier, a guinea pig can suffer from intestine twisting (volvulus) which prevents the gas from leaving the belly.